 I was sitting at the airport with my son waiting for our flight.
 We were doing a one-night trip to Disneyland and I was thrilled that he’d asked me along.
 Since we fly standby, he insisted I only bring a small carry on with me.
 I obeyed and packed the bare minimum.

 I thought of what little I had with me after I leaned forward to whisper something to my son about a person who was sitting nearby.
 Yes, I was gossiping, and wouldn’t you know it that Karma bit me in the butt for it!
 As I leaned forward to make my snarky comment, something broke loose below and I realized I was leaking urine!
 I was in shock!
 First, because it happened at all, and secondly because I had one spare change of underwear and nothing else to replace my now (I assumed) wet shorts.
 I was mortified!

 I stood up and headed to the nearest ladies room.
 That walk was the longest one I’ve ever taken.
 I was positive that everyone in the airport could see what just happened!
-Luckily for me, it was much less fluid output that it seemed, and I was able to make a change and buy a sanitary napkin (after begging a few ladies in the restroom for some change to buy one) to get me through the flight.
+Luckily for me, it was much less fluid output than it seemed, and I was able to make a change and buy a sanitary napkin (after begging a few ladies in the restroom for some change) to get me through the flight.

 Of course, I hoped it was a one-time occurrence.
 I explained it away saying I’d had too much caffeine, but sadly it was just the beginning.

 Incontinence – Why Didn’t I Ask for Help?

 There are many reasons for adult urinary incontinence.
 Mine is likely associated with my Multiple Sclerosis.
 I say “likely” because I’m currently seeing a Urology, Gynecology, & Pelvic Reconstructive Surgery Specialist to find out for sure.